careerbuilder/DataScienceAPIDocumentation/PlaceAutocomplete.md

 }
 ````

-Only required fields w/ a country code:
+Only required fields w/ a country:
 ````json
 {
     "input": "China",